SkyShroom/dataviz_final_project/README.md

 This project examines seasonal weather patterns in Atlanta and the spatial distribution of lakes across Florida.
 It combines interactive time-series data, calendar heatmaps, model visualization, and spatial analysis.

+This is this Projects Model graph, and was improved by using shapes and varried colors, rather than a simple blue gradient filter to improve user expierence.
 ![Atlanta daily temperature visualization](figures/project_02_weather_model.png)

 [Open the Weather Model Figure](figures/project_02_weather_model.png)